viesturz/NozzleAlign/BallProbe.md

 A rigidly mountable nozzle calibration probe using bearing balls.
 Accuracy is no worse than the linear rail probe.

-Currently using 12.7mm balls, will add 10mm balls option once I get some shipped.
+Two versions for 12.7mm and 10mm balls available.

 ![Preview](/images/balls-mounted.jpg)